MatSim91/Milestone-Project-2-Memory-Game/README.md

     - Used for testing and fixing website bugs.
 Also used Google Lighthouse for performance testing.

 8. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on the game.html page to add the stars icon, the square icon and the restart icon.
+    - Font Awesome was used on the game.html page to add the trophies icon, the square icon and the restart icon.

 # Testing